F5Networks/f5-telemetry-streaming/docs/userguide/avr.rst

 ..
 NOTE:: To see more information on AVR, see the |analytics|.

-Modify system logging configuration to update what gets logged buy running the following commands in TMSH:
+Modify system logging configuration to update what gets logged by running the following commands in TMSH:

 For BIG-IP version 13.X: